Search Docs by Keyword

 --prefix, the apps are in a sub-directory of that prefix named

 LD_LIBRARY_PATH controls what libraries are available for dynamic dependency loading, and those libraries are often put in a directory named

-You can copy these variable definitions to the end of your
+Once you find all of these you can copy these variable definitions to the end of your

 This is necessary if you want to install multiple incompatible apps, or different versions of the same app, and pick and choose between them at will (you’ll have to use a different

+--prefix for each).
 You may also consider writing your own lmod modulefiles so that you can integrate your own software with our modules system.